josh-works/git_practice/readme.md

 Cool.
 Now, go to your git repo, and change its name (somewhere in "settings").
 It'll change the URL.
 Knowing what we have now worked through above, can you fix your now-broken remote URL?

+(hint: besides just adding and removing remotes with `git remote rm/add`, there's also a `git remote set-url` that [takes two arguments](https://help.github.com/articles/changing-a-remote-s-url/). )

+Obviously we've seen repos called "origin", or "upstream", or other things like that.
+There's git _conventions_ for naming repos and branches, just like there's ruby _conventions_ that you shouldn't make `MyCamelCaseVariable`.
+So, make sure to use _good_ names usually.
+But by now you should know what "origin" means in `git push origin master`.

 ## Branching

 run `git branch`